Roman-HLIS-Cosmology-PIT/slimfarmer/README.md

 1. **Detection** — single SEP pass produces a source catalog and segmentation map (no iterative re-detection).
 2. **Grouping** — overlapping segmaps (after dilation) are co-fitted as a group to handle blends.
 3. **Model selection** — for each group, Tractor tries `PointSource → SimpleGalaxy → ExpGalaxy / DevGalaxy → FixedCompositeGalaxy` and picks the simplest acceptable model.
+Note that FixedCompositeGalaxy is similar to `Cmodel`, except that the FixedCompositeGalaxy varies both the exponential profile and the dev profile at the same time, while `Cmodel` fits the exponential profile and the dev profile separately.
-4. **Forced photometry** — morphology is frozen and only flux is refit; optional second pass subtracts neighbor models.
+4. **Forced photometry** — morphology is frozen, and only flux is refit; an optional second pass subtracts neighbor models (although this is not the default).
 5. **Kappa correction** — correlated-noise inflation factor applied per source from noise realizations.

 ---